 Being Christ's Hands and Feet in the World

 St. Francis reaches out to our local community in many meaningful ways.
-We feed the hungry though our weekly food pantry and periodic Food Bank Truck distributions.
+We feed the hungry though our monthly food pantry and periodic Food Bank Truck distributions.
 The Refugee Medical and Dental clinic serves every Wednesday evening.
-Check out News or our Facebook page for current events, or contact the church office for more information on how you can get involved at (210) 696-0834 or .
+Check out or our Facebook page for current events, or contact the church office for more information on how you can get involved at (210) 696-0834 or email@example.com.

 Click here to read an in depth story about the struggle of refugees in our neighborhood living in deteriorating conditions.